 Inspectors are appointed by notification in the Gazette, which device also enables NEA to appoint temporary inspectors, or part-time “designated” inspectors to supplement the full-time staff of the Inspectorate, particularly for remote parts of the country.

 The NEA Inspectorate has very important responsibilities with respect to the enforcement of environmental legislation.
 The Inspectorate is responsible for administration of the Environmental Discharges (Permitting) Regulations 1999, the hazardous chemicals regulations 1999, the EIA regulations 1999, and the Ozone Depleting Substances Regulations of 1999.
 Under both Part IX of NEMA and Part VII of the Hazardous Chemicals and Pesticides Act, NEA Inspectors are given the responsibility for collecting samples of substances in preparation for their official analysis.
-This includes the critical procedures for dividing samples, keeping records, arranging analyses, etc. Finally, the inspectors are responsible for taking various other actions on behalf of NEA, on the instructions of the Executive Director.
+This includes the critical procedures for dividing samples, keeping records, arranging analyses, etc. Finally, the inspectors are responsible for taking other various actions on behalf of NEA, on the instructions of the Executive Director.